wise-vision/wisevision-landing/doc/docs/4.wisevision_data_black_box/wisevision_data_black_box.md

 #
 _Written by: Cezary Krzeminski, wisevision_

 Do you need support with this topic or have questions about your project?
-Feel free to contact us! [support@wisevision.com.pl](mailto:support@wisevision.com.pl)
+Feel free to contact us! [support@wisevision.tech](mailto:support@wisevision.tech)